 Upon first spotting the signs on Jan.
 16, Gonzales was completely perplexed:

-“Can someone explain to me why Emergency No Parking signs went up today on both sides of 18th SE north of Mass and south of Independence?
+“Can someone explain to me why Emergency No Parking signs went up today on both sides of 18th SE north of Independence?
 They are randomly placed up and down both sides of the street.
-Does this mean that from today until the 23rd, when the city is more crowded than ever in history, I’m gonna have to go somewhere else to find parking?”
+Does this mean that from today until the 23rd, when the city is more crowded than ever in history, I’m gonna have to go somewhere else to find parking?”and south of

 The resident soon figured out that despite 18th St. SE not being mentioned on a DC government Web page that spells out parking restrictions and road closures for the inaug…yes, he would have to find alternative parking.
 He writes in another post:

-“I called 311 and they say there is nothing that can be done at this point, and that there will be need for charter bus space, [so] those signs will likely be enforced.
+“I called 311 and they say there is nothing that can be done at this point, and that there will be need forspace, [so] those signs will likely be enforced.
 I’m pretty upset that the neighborhood was never notified…”

 Replying, poster Sarah Becker wondered if “DDOT messed up and put the signs on the wrong streets?”